Seven Graham

 Seven Graham is a British intersex activist, comedian, filmmaker and playwright, and drug addiction counsellor.
 He was a member of the Advisory Council on the Misuse of Drugs and is a co-founder of the Amy Winehouse Foundation.
 In recognition of his intersex activism, The Independent on Sunday called him an LGBT "national treasure" and ranked him second in its 2015 "Rainbow List" of the most influential LGBT people in the UK.
-In 2017, he wrote and performed in a solo play called Angels are Intersex, and in 2018 he executive produced the short film Ponyboi.
+In 2017, he wrote and performed in a solo play called Angels are Intersex, and in 2018, he executive produced the short film Ponyboi.

 Life

 Graham was born in the United Kingdom in 1969 with the first name Sarah.
 He has XY chromosomes, but due to a diagnosis of complete androgen insensitivity syndrome (CAIS), he was identified and raised as a girl.
 Doctors lied to him and his parents about his diagnosis, subjected him to repeated medical investigations, and removed his internal testes (which the doctors claimed were ovaries) at age seven or eight "to protect him from cancer and imminent death", resulting in him needing otherwise-unnecessary hormone replacement therapy from age 12.
 Graham was not given his CAIS diagnosis until he was 25.
 He was offered no support and, already a regular drug user, the diagnosis led to a period of self-destruction including alcohol and drug addiction.
 After several months of treatment, Graham recovered.
 He later became an addiction counsellor, saying "I have turned my pain into my work".
-Graham later found that CAIS was likely a misdiagnosis, and that he more likely has partial androgen insensitivity syndrome (PAIS).
+Graham later found that CAIS was likely a misdiagnosis, and that he more likely has partial androgen insensitivity syndrome.

 Graham is non-binary and uses he/him and they/them pronouns.